anisul-Islam/typescript-documentation/README.md

 What is TypeScript?

-- In a simple words, Types + JavaScript = TypeScript
+- In a simple words, Additional Types (tuples, enum, interfaces, generics etc)  + JavaScript = TypeScript
 - It is a superset of JS
-- developed and maintained by Microsoft
+- developed (2012) and maintained by Microsoft
 - we can use typeof to check data type
+- Js is dynamically types -> let x = 20;
+- Typescript add static typing to js -> let x: number = 20;

 Why TypeScript?